Key QCA Principles

 1. Establish a strategy and business model which promote long-term value for shareholders

-The Company’s business model is focused on helping big pharma and biotech clients to reduce costs and optimise outcomes of their oncology R&D though modelling and analysis of client and other data.
-In particular, the Company leverages its own in-house technology, Virtual Tumour™, which is specifically focused on predicting the effects of combination drug treatments.
+The Company’s business model is focused on helping big pharma and biotech clients utilise their data, or data in the public domain, to derive insights that support the design and optimisation of their R&D. These insights support clients reduce the number of experimental permutations needed whilst improving robustness in design and conduct of experiments.
+This benefits the clients in helping to accelerate and de-risk drug development programmes, reduce costs, whilst fulfilling the necessary regulatory requirements.
 The Company operates mainly on a fee for service basis but is also open to other arrangements such as risk-based milestones and licensing although these have not formed a material part of the Company’s revenues historically.
 In addition to its commercial business the Company engages in grant driven projects which do not generate profit but which provide valuable “paid for” R&D which can then be leveraged through the Company’s commercial activities.
-The Company aims to deliver shareholder value by increasing the number and value of its commercial clients and by increasing the amount and value of grant projects and by investigating the commercial potential of new areas such as personalised medicine.
+The Company aims to deliver shareholder value by increasing the number and value of its commercial clients across its Modelling & Simulation and Biometrics service-lines, whilst investigating the commercial potential of new areas such as personalised medicine.
 The Company believes that its strategy will be effective in helping it to meet challenges such as competitive pressure and the rapid pace of technological change in the pharmaceutical industry.

 1. Seek to understand and meet shareholder expectations